CollegeDev/DonkeyGuard/README.md

 ## How can I report Bugs or feature requests?
 Simply use the features of github to report bugs or request new features.

+## FAQ
+### My device doesn't boot any more, what can I do?
+Deactivate the Xposed-Framework during the boot (press volume up/down several times).
+If that won't work for you, please flash the RescueDonkey.zip from this repo (branch rescue).
+This *.zip will normally be copied at the first start of the application to your default sdcard directory.

 ## Feature Descriptions
 ### Deny Modes
 In the preferences you can find two options: